 Appear red in the DJI app.
 Users will be prompted with a warning, and flight is prevented.
 UA cannot fly or takeoff in these zones.
-Restricted Zones may be unlocked, to unlock contact [flysafe@dji.com](mailto:flysafe@dji.com) or go to Unlock A Zone at [dji.com/flysafe](https://dji.com/flysafe).
+Restricted Zones may be unlocked, to unlock contact [flysafe@dji.com](mailto:flysafe@dji.com) or go to [Unlock A Zone at dji.com/flysafe](http://Unlock A Zone at dji.com/flysafe).